salesforcecli/plugin-auth/messages/sfdxurl.store.md

 # flags.sfdx-url-stdin.summary

-Provide '-' as the value to pipe the Salesforce DX authorization URL through standard input (stdin).
+Specify '-' as this flag's value to pipe the Salesforce DX authorization URL through standard input (stdin).

 # examples